Personalized Medicine’s 20th Anniversary: From Promise to Practice

 European Infrastructure for Translational Medicine

 Toni is an M.D., Ph.D., who specialized in genetics and genomics of rare diseases.
 He has been working in the field of neuromuscular disorders from the translational perspective of the pipeline, from basic science to the development of cell and animal models and clinical research.
-After working at Columbia University in New York on mitochondrial disorders from 1998 to 2001, he moved to Barcelona to create the Neuromuscular Lab at the Vall d’Hebron Research Institute, where he became Director of the Neurosciences Research Program.
-He has also been extremely active in the field of policy-making and held positions as the Director of the Spanish National Institute of Health, Carlos III, creating the national program for personalized medicine.
+He has served previously as the Director of the Spanish National Institute of Health, Carlos III, creating the national program for personalized medicine.

 Tomasz Beer, M.D.